 1. In general, funds should be spread across programs and activities, such as salaries, equipment, work-based learning, and professional development within the guidance of the college's CLNAs.

 2. FACULTY

-Generally, a college should not use Perkins funds to support the same faculty position for more than three years, as the program becomes self-supporting at this time through FTE.
+A college should not use Perkins funds to support the same faculty position for more than three years, as the program becomes self-supporting through FTE.

 3. NON-FACULTY POSITIONS